Vitols999/QMS-WIKI/DocGisDatabaseFoldersItems.md

 # Folders and Items

-You can add or delete folders by a right click on the parent folder/database.
+You can add or delete folders by a right-click on the parent folder/database.
 Simply select from the context menu:

 ![maproom2](images/DocGisDatabaseFolderItems/maproom1.png)